maddawg9838/UTDMATH/SIGNAL_VS_NOISE_STUDY.md

 # 2D Distributions: Bz vs dBz6sec
 ## 2D Distribution without Noise Removal
 <img width="1574" height="1377" alt="image" src="https://github.com/user-attachments/assets/f0c02036-7988-408c-859a-feefcb341c28" />
+- We focus on analyzing the restricted dataset as it has already removed a significant amount of noise from the full dataset. (top right corner)
+- From the restricted dataset, we can observe that there are a large number of points from 0 to 30 Bz and -2.5 to 2.5 dBz6sec which is further zoomed in. (bottom left corner)
+- In addition, we observe a tail of values from 80 to 110 Bz which consist of sparse bins that are highly scattered.
+This section of the data looks to be noise and is examined further with noise removal. (bottom right corner)

 ## 2D Distribution with Noise Removal (Density Thresholding)
 <img width="1774" height="593" alt="image" src="https://github.com/user-attachments/assets/42b9c92a-e145-4ab2-8b87-9c66f1646d44" />